WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 keep my testing muscle in shape, and I really wanted some of that muscle exercised testing something built around AI.

+Jason Arbon, the creator of Checkie, knows I am writing this article.
+He has seen my feedback for most of what I describe here, and more.
+He told me to feel free to be blunt and harsh.
+His only ask was I mention the above, and that I publish during daylight hours (Pacific time) so he doesn't have to wake up to a bunch of people posting him asking if he knows about it.

+This article is more like a diary.
+In some places
+I describe what I did and what I found.
+I describe thoughts I have about apps that utilize AI and what it means to test them.
+I cover a lot of general testing concepts, and what I am thinking while I test.
+A bunch of this is about the social relationship between tester and the development team, as well as the imagined end user.

 Prompt-based applications
 ===========================================